syncd010/AoC2021/README.md

 As usual, solving this took too much time, partly because i had to stop aoc for a week, and on returning half of the gained proficiency in Clojure was gone, but the final solution is simple and elegant IMO.

 ## [Day 13](https://adventofcode.com/2021/day/13)
+The solution for this one is straightforward to see, though it took some time to implement in Clojure, particularly the second part, the representation of the board.
+To make it manageable i had to represent it as a 1D array, manipulate it and then partition it to 2D.
+Once again this would be a straightforward, mindless job in a imperative language, but took some thinking in a functional one.

 ## [Day 14](https://adventofcode.com/2021/day/14)